 The National Weather Service issues tornado watches and warnings.

-Once the national weather service issues a tornado watch for the counties near SCAD Savannah or SCAD Atlanta, you should:
+Once the National Weather Service issues a tornado watch for the counties near SCAD Savannah or SCAD Atlanta, you should:

-In both Savannah and Atlanta, the National Weather Service will interrupt broadcasting on television and radio stations to issue tornado warnings.
+In Savannah and Atlanta, the National Weather Service will interrupt broadcasting on television and radio stations to issue tornado warnings.

 Your chances of staying safe during a tornado are greater if you have a personal plan and know where to seek shelter.